 Cyber Insurance Can Help

 Cyber insurance is not a replacement for cybersecurity.
 Cyber insurance deals with the consequences of what’s happened, not with preventing an attack in the first place.
-It’s designed to get your business back on its feet as soon as possible, with minimum disruption and expense to you.
+Cyber insurance is only designed to get your business back on its feet as soon as possible, with minimum disruption and expense to you.
 That’s why having a security orchestration automation and response software is important to stop cyberattacks when it’s detected.
 Companies should also invest in disaster recovery since these cyberattacks can lead to missing files.
 Visit www.venyu.com/disaster-recovery-services/ to learn more about it.

 Internet-Based Liability and Risks

 There are generally two levels of cyber liability coverage to protect businesses and individuals against internet-based liability and risks.
 First-party coverage encompasses direct losses to a business or individual, whereas third-party coverage extends to claims and legal action taken by customers, partners or employees, learn more from business expert Andy Defrancesco.

 Cyber insurance policies vary, but generally they help pay for: